-43c A master's degree or above from an accredited college or university and 2 years work experience in administration or the human services field.

-A bachelor's degree from an accredited college or university and 4 years work experience in administration or the human services field.
+6400.43(c) - A chief executive officer shall have one of the following groups of qualifications: 43 c (1) A master's degree or above from an accredited college or university and 2 years work experience in administration or the human services field.
+(2) A bachelor's degree from an accredited college or university and 4 years work experience in administration or the human services field.